- Applying to study

 - Assistance navigating students through most other Western Sydney University processes

 Procedural fairness is a concept that underpins all your dealings with Western Sydney University.
-Details of correct procedures are contained in Western Sydney University policies, particularly those involving academic misconduct.
+Details of correct procedures are contained in Western Sydney University policies, particularly those involving misconduct.

 If you believe procedural fairness has been breached, please contact a Student Welfare Officer.